fairhive-labs/docs/whitepaper/tokenomics/demand.md

 ### **Rewards**

-Upon the success of a project, initiators can earn rewards in $POLN.&#x20;
+Upon the success of a project, initiators can earn rewards in $POLN.

 This reward system creates an additional incentive for launching and supporting successful initiatives, fostering a cycle of engagement and value creation within the PoLN ecosystem.